114th Infantry Regiment "Mantova": Cold War

 On 15 October 1945 the Combat Group "Mantova" was renamed Infantry Division "Mantova".
 Initially the division was based in Liguria, but when the Treaty of Paris between Italy and the Allied Powers came into effect on 15 September 1947 the division moved to the Friuli region to take possession of the territories returned to Italy.
 On 16 September 1947 the 114th Infantry Regiment "Mantova" became the first Italian unit to return to the city of Gorizia.
 At the time the regiment consisted of a command, a command company, three fusilier battalions, a mortar company equipped with 81mm Mod.
 35 mortars, and an anti-tank cannons company equipped with QF 6-pounder anti-tank guns.

 In 1965 the regiment moved from Gorizia to Tricesimo.
 At the time the regiment consisted of a command, a command company, three infantry battalions, a mechanized Battalion, and an anti-tank company.

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 31 October 1975 the 114th Infantry Regiment "Mantova" was disbanded and the next day the regiment's II Battalion in Tarcento was renamed 114th Mechanized Infantry Battalion "Moriago" and assigned the flag and traditions of the 114th Infantry Regiment "Mantova".
 To avoid confusion with the Mechanized Division "Mantova" the battalion's name was changed from "Mantova" to "Moriago" to commemorate the battle the 114th Infantry Regiment had fought there on 27 October 1918.

 The battalion was assigned to the Mechanized Brigade "Isonzo" and consisted of a command, a command and services company, three mechanized companies with M113 armored personnel carriers, and a heavy mortar company with M106 mortar carriers with 120mm Mod.
 63 mortars.
+At the time the battalion fielded 896 men (45 officers, 100 non-commissioned officers, and 751 soldiers).

-For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Silver Medal of Army Valour, which was affixed to the battalion's flag and added to the battalion's coat of arms.
+For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Silver Medal of Army Valor, which was affixed to the battalion's flag and added to the battalion's coat of arms.
 Due to the damage caused by the earthquake to the battalion's barracks in Tarcento the battalion moved in 1976 from Tarcento to Tricesimo.

-On 1 October 1986 the Mechanized Division "Mantova" was disbanded and on the same date the Mechanized Brigade "Isonzo" was renamed Mechanized Brigade "Mantova".
+In 1986 the Italian Army abolished the divisional level and brigades, which until then had been under one of the Army's four divisions, came under direct command of the Army's 3rd Army Corps or 5th Army Corps.
+As the Mechanized Division "Mantova" carried the traditions of the 104th Infantry Division "Mantova" and Combat Group "Mantova", which had both fought against the Germans during the Italian campaign of World War II the army decided to retain the name of the division.
+On 30 September 1986 the Mantova's division command in Udine was disbanded and the next day the command of the Mechanized Brigade "Isonzo" moved from Cividale del Friuli to Udine, where the command was renamed Mechanized Brigade "Mantova".
+The brigade retained the Isonzo's units, including the 114th Mechanized Infantry Battalion "Moriago".